The Employment Law & HR Summit: Tri-State Region

 Discrimination, Harassment & Retaliation in a High-Enforcement Jurisdiction

-• Investigation protocols that withstand agency scrutiny and litigation
+• Investigation protocols that withstand agency review and litigation challenges

-• Managing discrimination claims in hybrid and remote workplaces
+• Managing discrimination and harassment claims across hybrid and multi-state workforces

 Tracy Udell